oracle-livelabs/spatial-graph/spatial/run-spatial-queries/run-spatial-queries.md

 * The UNIT parameter used within the ```SDO_WITHIN_DISTANCE``` operator specifies the unit of measure of the DISTANCE parameter.
 The default unit is the unit of measure associated with the data.
 For longitude and latitude data, the default is meters; in this example, it is miles.

-**Identify STORES within 50km of Houston WAREHOUSE with distance:**
+**Query 5: Search for all STORES within 50km of Houston WAREHOUSE with distance:**

 ```
 <copy>